-Amaia Marzabal’s paintings explore human relationships, forming part of her own process of self-discovery, as well as sharing “a message that helps people with their own reflections about society, stereotypes and social rules”.
-In this interview, Amaia says more on what drives her towards that exploration, the challenges she encounters on that path, and what role she sees artists having today in shaping society.
+This week I interview Amaia Marzabal, whose paintings explore human relationships, forming part of her own process of self-discovery, as well as sharing “a message that helps people with their own reflections about society, stereotypes and social rules”.

 You write that your practice is “concerned with human relationships, social rules, emotions and [your] own personal development”.
 What influences in particular drove you towards exploring those themes?